 B3.
 Are the people’s political choices free from domination by the military, foreign powers, religious hierarchies, economic oligarchies, or any other powerful group that is not democratically accountable?
 1 / 4

-Political choices in practice are severely limited, and the alignment of both voters and candidates are heavily influenced by tribal networks.
+The political choices available to eligible voters are severely limited in practice, and the alignments of both voters and candidates are heavily influenced by tribal networks.

 B4.
 Do various segments of the population (including ethnic, religious, gender, LGBT, and other relevant groups) have full political rights and electoral opportunities?
 1 / 4

-More than 85 percent of the population of the UAE consists of noncitizens who lack political rights and electoral opportunities, including tens of thousands of stateless residents.
+Approximately 90 percent of the population of the UAE consists of noncitizens who lack political rights and electoral opportunities, including thousands of stateless residents.
 There is no clear process for obtaining citizenship without Emirati parentage or marriage to an Emirati man; children of Emirati mothers and foreign fathers must apply for naturalization.

 C. FUNCTIONING OF GOVERNMENT: 2 / 12